jjddelacruz/Myportfolio/README.md

 <strong>this will be for my projects for FreecodeCamp.org using thier site for my training in frontend development</strong>

-this is from my web editor
+this is from my web editor another test